Practical and enhanced implementation of ESG Oversight

 By Robert Swift

 Environmental, Social and Governance (ESG) themes are becoming more visible and popular in money management.
-Leatherback managers use ESG considerations explicitly in the way they research companies and build portfolios.
+Delft Partners uses ESG considerations explicitly in the way we research companies and build portfolios.
 It is very likely that a company or investment will be considered less attractive by us based upon ESG shortcomings.

 This use of an ESG perspective in active management then is not new, but the clarity provided by the ESG research lens and the positive benefits of beneficial change as a result of investor pressure, are now more of a focus and we embrace that.

 Failures of governance can and do result in bankruptcy, unfair and overly aggressive management of employees, and anti-social effects such as bribery and corruption.
 It is increasingly evident that while government, and government agency, regulation provides sufficient firepower to deal with transgressions, it is often not deployed or subject to, and diluted by, powerful corporate lobbying.
 Shareholders and providers of capital to governments can, and should, step in to lend additional weight for necessary change.
 The consequences of bad capital stewardship for the company, employees, shareholders and wider society are increasingly the responsibility of the providers and owners of the capital and not government or regulators alone.

 In our work we have found some typical ESG attributes to be random in their impact on stock performance and some of them to be highly correlated with standard analyses of valuation we already perform on the capital structure or leverage.
 For example, good governance typically results in sensible leverage and prudent accounting policies as well as long term planning perspectives.
 Consequently there is no single universal truth for ESG factors.
 Simple scoring or box ticking ignores the nuances present in all situations and the absence of any binary 'good vs evil' values system.